-The second primary school of thought claims that it is the failure of democratic states in the realm of domestic policy that has led to democratic decline.
+The second primary school of thought claims that the failure of democratic states in the realm of domestic policy has led to democratic decline.
 This school of thought is highly influenced by the performance theory of political legitimacy.
-That theory claims that regimes derive legitimacy from their ability to provide their citizens with effective governance.23 While this theory is generally used to explain why certain authoritarian regimes lose legitimacy and succumb to democratization, it can be applied to democratic states as well.
+That theory claims that regimes derive legitimacy from their ability to provide their citizens with effective governance (Burnell 2006, 549).
+While this theory is generally used to explain why certain authoritarian regimes lose legitimacy and succumb to democratization, it can be applied to democratic states as well.
 With regards to the specific failures in domestic governance that have sparked democratic decline scholars break down into two camps.
-The first, illustrated by Francis Fukuyama in his article Democracy and the Quality of the State, focuses on the state's capacity to provide common goods to its people.24 The terminology of "state capacity" in this case refers to the quality of the state's bureaucracy and the degree to which that bureaucracy is susceptible to clientelism and corruption.25 One expectation the aforementioned people have regarding the capable state is that it will help lead to economic prosperity.
+The first, illustrated by Francis Fukuyama in his article Democracy and the Quality of the State, focuses on the state's capacity to provide common goods to its people (Fukuvama 2013, 6).
+"State capacity" refers to the quality of the state's bureaucracy and the degree to which that bureaucracy is susceptible to clientelism and corruption (Fukuyama 2013, 7).
+One expectation the aforementioned people have regarding the capable state is that it will help lead to economic prosperity.
 If that expectation is not met, citizens can quickly turn to wondering about the capacity of their state for effective governance.

 The second camp instead focuses on the inability of democratic states to adequately deal with the problem of inequality as the source of democratic decline.
-According to scholars in this camp, a high level of inequality is poisonous to democracy because it increases instability in a political system which can open the door for strongmen to restore order.
-Furthermore, the super wealthy can often exert disproportionate influence over a state's political system, which adds an
+According to scholars in this camp, a high level of inequality is poisonous to democracy because it increases instability in a political system which can open the door for strongmen to restore order (Karl 2000, 155).
+Furthermore, the super wealthy can often exert disproportionate influence over a state's political system, which adds an oligarchical element to a democratic system that causes people to lose faith in democracy (Karl 2000, 156).
+Whether they focus on the provision of public services or inequality, scholars in this field all point to domestic policy failure as the source of democratic decline.